laegsgaardTroels/intervals/README.md

 # Intervals

-Operations on list of intervals in Python.
+Operations on lists of intervals in Python.